Skip to the content.

 Helm requires Emacs-25.1 or later versions.

-Helm installs async and popup-el package as dependencies when Helm is installed using MELPA.
+Helm installs async and wfnames package as dependencies when Helm is installed using MELPA.

 Getting Started